Sham1ko/iu-project-cs/README.md

 - `teacher_conflicts` - number of teacher conflicts (should be 0!)
 - `teacher_gaps` - number of gaps for teachers
 - `class_gaps` - number of gaps for classes
+- `early_gaps` - number of empty slots before the first lesson of the day (should be 0!)

 ## Example Results